 Failure to comply can result in significant legal penalties, including fines and imprisonment.
 For instance, when ACMs are identified in a condition or location that surpasses exposure thresholds defined by occupational health regulations, professional asbestos removal by a licensed contractor is mandatory.

-Selecting a reliable asbestos surveyor is essential for ensuring the safety and compliance of asbestos management in any property.
-The process requires a detailed assessment, not only of the surveyor's technical capabilities but also of their adherence to strict regulatory standards and industry best practices.
+Selecting a reliable asbestos survey london or is essential for ensuring the safety and compliance of asbestos management in any property.
+The process requires a detailed assessment, not only of the surveyor’s technical capabilities but also of their adherence to strict regulatory standards and industry best practices.
 When choosing a surveyor, it is critical to consider several key factors that contribute to their reliability and the quality of their work.

 Reputation and References: A reliable surveyor should have a solid reputation in the industry, supported by positive client references.
 These testimonials provide insight into the surveyor’s operational history and their ability to deliver comprehensive and compliant asbestos surveys.